Shaw Brothers Studio

 In 1925, three Shaw brothers—Runje, Runme, and Runde—founded Tianyi Film Company (also called "Unique") in Shanghai, and established a film distribution base in Singapore, where Runme and their youngest brother, Run Run Shaw, managed the precursor to the parent company, Shaw Organisation.
-Runme and Run Run took over the film production business of its Hong Kong-based sister company, Shaw & Sons Ltd, and in 1958 a new company, "Shaw Brothers," was set up.
+Runme and Run Run took over the film production business of its Hong Kong–based sister company, Shaw & Sons Ltd; in 1958, a new company, "Shaw Brothers," was set up.
 In the 1960s, Shaw Brothers established what was once the largest privately owned studio in the world, Movietown.

-The company's most famous works include The Love Eterne, The One-Armed Swordsman, Come Drink with Me, King Boxer, Executioners from Shaolin, Five Deadly Venoms, and The 36th Chamber of Shaolin.
+The company's most famous works include The Love Eterne (1963), Come Drink with Me (1966), The One-Armed Swordsman (1967), King Boxer (1972), Executioners from Shaolin (1977), The 36th Chamber of Shaolin and Five Deadly Venoms (both 1978).

-Over the years the film company produced around 1,000 films, some becoming the most popular and significant Chinese-language films of the period.
+Over the years, the film company produced around 1,000 films, some becoming the most popular and significant Chinese-language films of the period.
 It also popularized the kung fu genre of films.
-In 1987, the company suspended film production in order to concentrate on the television industry through its subsidiary TVB.
+In 1987, the company suspended film production in order to concentrate on the television industry through its subsidiary, TVB.
 Film production resumed in limited capacity in 2009.

-In 2011 Shaw Brothers was reorganized into the Clear Water Bay Land Company Limited; its film production business was taken over by other companies within the Shaw conglomerate.
+In 2011, Shaw Brothers was reorganized into the Clear Water Bay Land Company Limited; its film production business was taken over by other companies within the Shaw conglomerate.
+However, the company continues to remain active in producing TV shows under the Shaw Brothers name to this day as of 2022.